TheGhostAnalyst/passwordGenerator/Readme.md

 * Customize password length
 * Uses a full character set (uppercase, lowercase, digits, and punctuation)
 * Simple and easy to use in the terminal
+* Saves generated password to a file and give full path to the .txt file that contains the generated password

 ## 📸 Screenshot